 - In the longer term, however, the severity of Russia’s reaction might intensify as Russian planners reckon the harmful effects on Russia’s economy of being cut off from world ocean-borne trade.
-These questions of Russia’s likely reaction need careful evaluation by specialists in international trade and in the Russia’s political economy.
+These questions of Russia’s likely reaction need careful evaluation by specialists in international trade and in Russia’s political economy.

 - Russian SSBNs might be sunk accidentally.
 This could cause Russia’s leaders to fear that the US intended to engage in strategic ASW to try to shift the intercontinental nuclear balance in its favor.
 (See the post Strategic ASW for why this would be an astonishingly bad idea).
 Every possible precaution should be taken to keep intercontinental nuclear forces out of play.

 - Global blockade and blockade enforcement may be viewed as too radical or grandiose to be implemented by a fractious NATO and might be blocked by those NATO members who might see it as overly aggressive.